JayceonHo/BrainNetMLP/README.md

 ---

-📢 **BrainNetMLP** is accepted by the 1st MICCAI Workshop on Efficient Medical AI.
+📢 **BrainNetMLP** is accepted for *oral presentation* at the 1st MICCAI Workshop on Efficient Medical AI.

 In this project, we build a **very simple** yet efficient and effective pure MLP-based model for functional brain network classification, which achieves comparative performance for Autism Spectral Disorder (ASD) and gender classification.